TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

 ###  Order

-Variables and Values in queries pair up in the order they are assigned.

-For setting defaults, values can be hardcoded like the status values below.
-Rather than type all values in a row, split them into groups and mark them with `-- flags`.
+For large lists, split them into groups like the below and mark them with `-- flags`.

 Omitting a value will set it to null in Scylla, `status_reason` could be omitted from the query entirely, and would default to null.

+The number of variables and the order of variables in the execute, query and values must match.

   ```elixir
     def create_post() do